Elden Ring Nightreign Ironeye Build Guide and Tips

 Weapon damage scaling is largely determined by the weapon type in Nightreign and the following weapon types have quality scaling:

-To be clear, I don’t recommend using these weapon classes unless you’re using both Deep Relic effects.
+To be clear, I don’t recommend using these weapon classes unless you’re using both Relic effects.
+Your Dexterity will plummet as you’ll trade a combined 22 Dexterity for 5 Vigor, 20 Strength, and 15 Arcane.

 We’re going with an ice cream sundae metaphor for Relic effects.
 You have your foundational effects that you really need to have as the ice cream, followed by the fudge and sprinkles as necessary to make them worthy of use, and finished with the cherries on top turning them into the delicious god roll sundae.